Camperdown Quarter

 Next Steps

-Subject to this consultation exercise and further discussions with Dundee City Council and other stakeholders, it is proposed to submit a planning application in the first quarter of 2026.
+Subject to this consultation exercise and further discussions with Dundee City Council and other stakeholders, it is proposed to submit an application for Planning Permission in Principle (PPiP)in January 2026.
+This will seek to establish the principle of development on the site.

-This planning application will include supporting information that covers a variety of topics, including design, built heritage, townscape, sustainability, biodiversity, transport, ecology, flooding, drainage, ground conditions and noise.
+This planning application will include supporting information covering a range of topics, including design, built heritage, townscape, sustainability, biodiversity, transport, ecology, flooding, drainage, ground conditions, and noise.

 About JTC Furniture Group